 BMPA has written to the Food Standards Agency calling for urgent reform and modernisation of a system that is currently inefficient, riddled with duplication and behind the curve in employing proven technology that could transform how these services are delivered.
 We have also highlighted the opacity of the system of charging which we believe means that the industry is funding not just direct costs associated with statutory food safety inspections but also other, unrelated, overheads of the FSA.

 We, along with other meat industry organisations, will also be writing to Rachel Reeves to raise these issues and the curb on growth that they will cause.
-We will share with you both those letters in our update next week.
+We will share with you both those letters in a future update.